BICENTENNIAL TRIBUTE

 F is heard muttering with a gondolier

-F: 'Twas but a note for your Lordship - I do not know the seal - but 'tis certes the writing of a lady
+F: ‘Twas but a note for your Lordship - I do not know the seal - but ‘tis certes the urgent scrawl of a lady

-B: Heigh ho! - read it Fletcher - and pass me the loofah
+B: Just so? - heigh ho! - read it, Fletcher - and pass me the loofah

-B: Sink me! ha! - how well the country’s disposition I know, they do let Heaven see those tricks they dare not show! heh heh - write Fletcher - and take care with your spelling - have you a pen - good - “neither of the three places suits me; but that I shall be at home at ten at night alone, or at the ridotto at midnight, where Signorita E.S. might meet me masked”
+B: Sink me! ha! - how well this country’s disposition I know! - they let Heaven and the island-bound monks of Lazzaro see those tricks they dare not show! - heh heh - write Fletcher - and take care with your spelling - have you a pen? - good - “Neither of the three places suits me; but that I shall be at home at ten at night alone, or at the ridotto at midnight, where Signorita E.S. might meet me masked”

 F: er - how do I spell ‘neither’ in Italian?